eodundo/Visualize-Me-Captain-Olympic-Games/README.md

 # Visualize-Me-Captain!
 Olympic-Games
-Analysis and Visualization of Olympic Games, A dataset from Athens 1896 to Rio 2016.
+Analysis and Visualization of Olympic Games,
+A dataset for Olympic Games from Athens 1896 to Rio 2016.